 Margin of safety measures the extent to which the business is exceeding break-even and tells you the level of safety of current profitability.

 The accountants at Finverso have long wondered why investors pay close attention to their investment returns whilst investors in privately owned companies pay little or no attention.
 Shareholders looking to grow wealth cannot ignore returns.

 Finverso automatically converts a conventional balance sheet or statement of financial position to quickly reveal the return on core operating assets.

-Fill out the form and we’ll be in touch to discuss how Finverso can help your business advisory practice.
+Fill out the form and we’ll be in touch to discuss how Finverso can help your company or advisory practice.